Academic Writing and Reading

 GRADING & ASSIGNMENTS

-You are expected to complete answers to assigned questions only about the day’s readings before coming to class.
+You are expected to complete answers to assigned questions only.
 In addition, you will be given the opportunity to complete numerous computer-generated writing assignments in class, some of which will require you to have a rudimentary grasp of online search engines (Google, Bing, Yahoo, etc.).
 All collected assignments will be weighted equally and will be marked using a traditional A through F grading scale.
-Refer to the “Grading Standards” menu option on this Website’s Navbar for more specifics about a specific letter grade’s value.
-A final examination covering the terms in our course textbook also is scheduled.
-See the end of the course syllabus for the respective day and time your final is scheduled.
-All final examinations will be held in the course’s classroom.
+Refer to the “Grading Standards” menu option on this Website’s Navbar for more details about a specific letter grade’s value.
+A final examination, if scheduled, will be held in the course’s classroom.

 Office of Disabilities Services